MolSSI-Education/gpu_programming_beginner/_episodes/03-cuda-program-model.md

 In our array summation example, (and in many scientific applications, in general), we will follow a typical pattern in CUDA programming which can be formulated in a series of steps as follows:

-1. Transfering the data from host to device
+1. Transferring the data from host to device
 2. Kernel execution on the device
 3. Moving the results back from device to host